iLawFD/Titanic-/README.md

-# This is my soultion for the famous kaggle competition, the titanic
+# This is my soultion for the famous kaggle competition, the titanic, in which we try to predict the surrvivors using Data Science.

 ## In this project, we will go through three phases:
     1- Data exploring & cleaning